smatochkin/cf-workshop-sinatra/advanced/README.md

-cf-workshop-html
+cf-workshop-sinatra-advanced
 ================

-Static HTML pages for the CF Workshop applications.
+Sinatra application for the Cloud Foundry workshop.

 There are 4 pages set up:

  * index - Displays environment variables and ports
  * kill - Placeholder for the kill action